bobsanjo/PRIV/trusted_services_overview.md

 Before reading this document, familiarize yourself with these key terms and
 concepts:

-*   **Adtech**: an enterprise company that develops technology to serve ads to users on different mediums.
-In this context, adtech may refer to:
+*   **Ad tech**: an enterprise company that develops technology to serve ads to users on different mediums.
+In this context, ad tech may refer to:
     *   **Supply-side platform ("sellers")**: A digital advertising company that works with publishers to determine what ads to show in the ad slots offered by the publisher.